• Skip to primary navigation

 Why you will love this recipe:

-• These heart healthy sloppy Joe's are so good!
-They taste just like traditional homestyle sloppy Joes and have the most delicious richly flavoured sauce.
+• This healthy sloppy Joe recipe is so good!
+It tastes just like traditional homestyle sloppy Joes and has the most delicious richly flavoured sauce.

-• This homemade sloppy Joe recipe is quick and easy to make and is ready in less than 30 minutes!
+• It is quick and easy to make and is ready in less than 30 minutes!
+It's also made in one pan so the clean up is so simple and easy - just like my one pan tuna fried rice.

-• These sloppy joes are perfect for meal prep, make great leftovers, and also freeze really well.
+• This recipe is perfect for meal prep, makes great leftovers, and also freezes really well.

-• They are loaded with veggies to make a complete, healthy meal.
+• It is loaded with veggies to make it a complete, healthy meal.

-• This recipe is not only healthy but it is also Whole30, paleo, gluten free and dairy free.
+• This recipe is not only healthy but it is also Whole30 compliant, paleo, refined sugar free, gluten-free and dairy-free.

-• Ground beef - ground beef is my favourite meat for making sloppy joes.
-I prefer using grass fed and grass finished ground beef.
-You could easily swap this for ground turkey, ground chicken or any other ground meat.
+• Lean ground beef - this is my favourite meat for making sloppy joes.
+I prefer using grass fed and grass finished ground beef but you can use any type of ground beef that you like.

-• Vegetables - I use sweet bell peppers and onions to give this recipe the most amazing flavour and color profile.
+• Fresh vegetables - I use sweet bell peppers and onions to give this recipe the most amazing flavour and beautiful colours.
+You can use any type of bell peppers that you like including red bell pepper, yellow bell pepper, orange bell pepper or green bell pepper.

-• Canned chopped or diced tomatoes: these form the base of the sauce.
-A sloppy Joe just isn't a sloppy Joe without tomatoes!
+• Canned chopped tomatoes or canned diced tomatoes: these form the base of the sauce.

-• Tomato paste - this helps the sauce thicken when it cooks.
+• Tomato paste - this helps the sauce thicken when it cooks to make it even more delicious.

 • Coconut vinegar: this is one of my favourite types of vinegar!
 It has such a unique flavour.
-You could easily use apple cider vinegar instead.
+You can use apple cider vinegar instead.

 • Dates: to give the sloppy Joe sauce the perfect amount of sweetness, without any refined sugar or ketchup!